-Simultaneously, it will begin an exciting journey of self-discovery for the student.
-The miraculous improvement in leaning outcomes will do wonders for the pedagogue as well since it elevates self-confidence and ultimately leads to excellent performance.
+Thus will begin an exciting journey of self-discovery for the child.
+The miraculous improvement in her learning outcomes will do wonders for the teachers’ self-esteem and their performance will also improve.